kkrolikowski/dyndns/README.md

 mysql> FLUSH PRIVILEGES;
 ```
 ### Installation and configuration
 Once you allready have new database and database user associated with it you are in position to run **install.sh** script.
+This script will compile the code and configure
+and install web interface.
 Go to dDNS-ng/src directory and run a command:<br>
 ```bash
 # ./install.sh server
 ```